 “Our attempt to subordinate all of nature to human use — has led us to the brink of collapse of the Earth’s life support systems”— Judi Bari, forest activist”

 Yet, as we’re coming up on Earth Day, this is not the time to be pessimistic, it’s a time for hope.
 Hope inspires us to take action and our actions ripple out, inspire others, and before you know it, we’ve created a wave of action.

-These past weeks have been particularly disturbing and stressful so now is a good time to share some of the wonderful nominations we receive at MKRO.
-I get to read about inspirational people of all ages doing acts of kindness, large and small every day.
-It’s heartwarming and reminds me that most people in our world are really good people.
+News around the world has been particularly disturbing and stressful so now’s a good time to hear about people who make our world better with their kindness.
 We hear too much from the extreme voices in the news and social media, but they don’t represent us.
 Today I’m sharing with you a few nominations we’ve gotten of people who inspire us with their kind hearts.
 I wish we could give all of them Matt’s Kindness Awards, they so deserve it.

 It’s incredibly sad the Ukrainian people continue to suffer when all they want is freedom.
 In spite of Putin’s brutal and unprovoked attacks, the Ukrainian people have shown remarkable courage, strength, and hope.
 It’s been gratifying seeing the kindness of humanity, people reaching out all over the world to help in any way they can.
 Those kindnesses contribute to a sense of hope and help the Ukrainian people bear the unbearable as they fight for their freedom.

 Here are stories of ordinary people doing extraordinary things.
 Acts of kindness that are giving the world hope and acts of courage that are inspirational.